 Bronchiectasis & Pulmonary Nontuberculous Mycobacterium

 Bronchiectasis and nontuberculous mycobacterial (NTM) pulmonary infections are chronic conditions.
 Bronchiectasis is dilation of airways due to an inflammatory process (current or previous), immunologic dysfunction, or a genetic disorder, and is often complicated by chronic or recurrent infections.
 Often, patients with NTM pulmonary infections have underlying bronchiectasis.
+We founded the INTEGRATE program as a multidisciplinary approach to diagnosis and treatment of bronchiectasis, primary ciliary dyskinesia, cystic fibrosis related pulmonary disorders, and pulmonary NTM disease.
 The focus of our program is to provide holistic care for persons with either or both of these conditions.
 To accomplish this, our team consists of physicians in Pulmonary Medicine, Infectious Diseases, Radiology, Microbiology, as well as providers in physical therapy, respiratory therapy, and pharmacy.
 Services we provide include consultation for diagnosis and evaluation of bronchiectasis and pulmonary NTM infections, complex disease management, airway clearance, aerosol therapies, multidisciplinary case review, and clinical and translational research programs.

 What is Bronchiectasis?